| |

 rather large diagonal holes.
 This seems to cause much carnage:

-more than Rowboat because nobody scouts it.
-A rock on the top
+as much as Mother Rapid because nobody scouts it.
+A rock on the

-right of the main drop moved in winter 2001 so the drop is not
+top right of the main drop moved in winter 2001 so the drop is

 - 1.4